-A native of Connecticut, Kara taught in public schools for six years before pursuing a master’s degree in urban planning and policy from the University of Illinois-Chicago.
+A native of Connecticut, Kara taught in public schools for six years before pursuing a master’s degree in urban planning and policy from the University of Illinois at Chicago.
 Kara completed training with the Project for Public Spaces in New York, has worked with the League of Illinois Bicyclists and studied in China on a Fulbright-Hayes scholarship.

-Kara lives in Edgewater, and enjoys spending time with her husband and their daughter.
+Kara lives in Edgewater, and spends her free time with her husband and their children.

 Areas of expertise